Inside: Learn how to make and use this brilliant sunflower word family activity!

 Your learning toy is all ready!

-Related: More creative DIY learning toy ideas here!
+Related: More creative DIY learning toy ideas!

 What’s next for your beginning reader?

+Once your children master their word families, they are ready to move one to blends and digraphs.
 Make another Word Family Sunflower with blends and digraphs, instead of the 26 alphabets.
 Or include 3 letters word families like ack, all, ish and so on.
 The Measured Mom has written an useful post with a long list of word families and words.

 Bonus: Join my mailing list and download this free guide: 9 Simple Ways to Spark a Love of Learning in your Children.
 Get this guide now>>

 Share a photo with me on HTS Instagram or Facebook if you make this Word Family Sunflower too!